edinburgh-university-OOSA/pprs_programming/README.md

-# Key Methods
+# Principles and Practices of Remote Sensing

-Code for Key Methods course.
-This is currently for week 10's session using python to process lidar data to make a biomass map.
+Code for the Principles and Practices of Remote Sensing MSc course.
+This is an introduction to python and then uses Python to batch process lidar data to make a biomass map.

+There are two jupyter notebooks

+* python\_foundations.ipynb
+* batch\_process\_answers.ipynb

+## python\_foundations.ipynb

+Gives a brief overview of a few aspects of python.

+## batch\_process\_answers.ipynb

+Provides some pre-written functions which can be used to process lidar data to make biomass.
+The notebook takes students through how to modify the code to batch process a large area and visualise the data.